karayabin/universe-snapshot/universe/Ling/Light/doc/api/Ling/Light/Helper/LightHelper/executeParenthesisWrappersByArray.md

-Parses the given array, executes the "executeMethod" method on every parenthesis wrapper, and returns the result.
+Parses the given array recursively, executes the "executeMethod" method on every parenthesis wrapper, and returns the result.
 By default, the identifier is pmp.

 See more details in the [ParenthesisMirrorWrapper conception notes](https://github.com/lingtalfi/ParenthesisMirrorParser/blob/master/doc/pages/conception-notes.md).